Kate Kelly (sister of Ned Kelly): In popular culture

-She was the subject of the 1946 painting Constable Fitzpatrick and Kate Kelly one of Sydney Nolan's Kelly series.
+She was the subject of the 1946 painting Constable Fitzpatrick and Kate Kelly one of Sidney Nolan's Kelly series.

 Kate is the main character in Jean Bedford's first novel, Sister Kate (1982).In the 2003 film Ned Kelly, starring Heath Ledger, Kate is played by Irish actor Kerry Condon.Australian rock band, The Whitlams, included a song about her, "Kate Kelly" on the 2002 album Torch the Moon.
 She also inspired an exhibition of work from the artist Gria Shead in 2014.

 In February 2021 Rebecca Wilson's biography, Kate Kelly, The true story of Ned Kelly's little sister, was published by Allen & Unwin.

 Revolver

 In October 2006, an auctioneer exhibited a revolver that he stated had belonged to Kelly.
 It was claimed to be the revolver carried by Constable Fitzpatrick when attempting to arrest Dan at the Kelly house on the night of 15 April 1878, and which was wrestled off him by her brother, Ned.
 The revolver was said to have been found concealed in a wall cavity of the house in Forbes where Kelly had lived between 1888 and 1898.

 The revolver was auctioned on Tuesday, 13 November 2007, where it sold to a private collector for A$72,870, narrowly beating a rival bidder representing the State of Victoria.
 The provenance of the revolver has since been disputed by firearms collectors, none of whom have examined the weapon first hand.
 The anonymous purchaser, said to have familial ties to the Kelly name, was provided with proof of origin by the auctioneers at the time of purchase.